 Along with the space needed for networking equipment and telephone or radio equipment, police stations have a particular need for monitors for surveillance.
-Choosing the right furniture for a police control room means finding the right balance between accessibility and efficient ease of movement—there are times even the control room staff might need to be called into the field.
+Choosing the right control room furniture for a police control room means finding the right balance between accessibility and efficient ease of movement—there are times even the control room staff might need to be called into the field.

 Process Control Rooms

-Process control rooms are where monitoring of various industrial and technical process takes place.
+Process control rooms are where monitoring of various industrial and technical processes takes place.
 Sometimes this will require storing large pieces of equipment—oversized servers, computers, and monitors—that can graphically represent the various processes taking place in your facility.